dhruvjindal/hacker-news-ios-app/README.md

 # hacker-news-ios-app
 An iOS App that integrates with Hacker News API to show data in beautiful UI.
+The app will be built using Swift UI.

+Work will start soon on this.